 Do you have any nicknames?

-People call me Ali, Ali G., G. and “la dominicana”
+People call me Ali, Ali G., G. and “la dominicana” What did you like best about your hometown?

 I grew up in Orlando, Florida and it is always warm there.